You may see email signature disclaimers on a lot of business emails…

 “The information contained in this email is provided for information purposes only and not intended to amount to advice.
 You should not rely on any of the contents of this email without obtaining professional and tailored advice before making any decisions for your personal situation.
 We disclaim all liability and responsibility arising from any reliance placed on any of the contents of this email.”

-3. If you are sending confidential or commercially sensitive emails, you should include the following notice:
+3. If you are sending confidential or commercially sensitive emails, your signature disclaimer should include the following notice:

 “This email is confidential and intended solely for the use of the person to whom this email is addressed.
 Any sharing, distribution, copying or use of this email without prior permission of the addressee is prohibited.
 If you are not the intended recipient you have received this email in error.
 Please accept our apology, notify the sender on the above address, and then delete all copies of this email.”